Get CMMC Compliant in Baltimore, MD | Secure DoD Contracts

 CMMC Compliance for Defense Contractors in Baltimore, MD

-Maryland's defense contractor community sits at the center of the country's intelligence and cybersecurity infrastructure — NSA at Fort Meade, DISA in the DC corridor, Cyber Command, and dozens of federal agencies with defense-related missions all operate within the state.
-For Defense Industrial Base (DIB) contractors working in this environment, CMMC 2.0 compliance isn't a distant obligation — it's a present requirement on active contracts, and the bar for documentation and control implementation is higher here than almost anywhere else in the country.
+Maryland's defense contractor community sits at the center of the country's intelligence and cybersecurity infrastructure: NSA at Fort Meade, DISA in the DC corridor, Cyber Command, and dozens of federal agencies with defense-related missions all operate within the state.
+For Defense Industrial Base (DIB) contractors working in this environment, CMMC 2.0 compliance isn't a distant obligation.
+It's a present requirement on active contracts, and the bar for documentation and control implementation is higher here than almost anywhere else in the country.

 Stratify IT works with defense contractors across Maryland to build and document the security posture required for CMMC Level 2 certification.
 We assess your environment against all 110 NIST SP 800-171 practices, identify gaps across control families including Access Control, Identification and Authentication, Incident Response, and Risk Assessment, and develop a remediation plan built around your specific contracts, systems, and operational schedule.
-Every engagement is scoped before work begins, and you receive a cost estimate before committing to anything.
+Every project is scoped before work begins, and you receive a cost estimate before committing to anything.

 CMMC Consulting for Maryland's Intelligence and Defense Corridor

 Maryland's defense contractors operate in a different environment than most of the country.
-The concentration of intelligence community customers, cleared facilities, and cyber-focused programs means the expectations around security documentation, access control, and incident response are more stringent — and assessors who understand that context will look more carefully at how controls are actually implemented, not just whether they're listed in an SSP.
+The concentration of intelligence community customers, cleared facilities, and cyber-focused programs means the expectations around security documentation, access control, and incident response are more stringent, and assessors who understand that context will look more carefully at how controls are actually implemented, not just whether they're listed in an SSP.
 Our CMMC consulting work in Maryland is built around that reality.
 We help contractors get documentation and control implementation right the first time, rather than generating findings during a formal C3PAO assessment that require costly remediation cycles.

 Gap Assessment Built for MD Contractors

-We evaluate your environment against all 110 NIST SP 800-171 practices and score gaps by control family — giving you a prioritized remediation plan with realistic effort and cost estimates before any implementation work begins.
+We evaluate your environment against all 110 NIST SP 800-171 practices and score gaps by control family: giving you a prioritized remediation plan with realistic effort and cost estimates before any implementation work begins.

 System Security Plans written to satisfy a DFARS clause rarely survive a C3PAO assessment.
 We write and refine SSPs and Plans of Action and Milestones to the documentation standards that certified third-party assessment organization (C3PAO) assessors actually apply.